 High Arches vs Low Arches: The Benefits of Orthotics

-Let’s look at some general conditions each foot type is prone to due to its structure, and how orthotics can benefit.
+Let’s look at some general conditions each foot type is prone to, and how orthotics can benefit.

 Natural foot shape is in a tripod structure: leads to increased pressure on the ball of the foot and the heel.